FeatherFramework/feather-admin/README.md

 Choose **Players** to browse connected players or search all characters by character ID, account name, character name, or complete license identifier.
 Results show whether each character is online or offline.
 Online characters expose live actions; offline characters expose database-safe moderation and staff-role tools.
 Selected-player actions are grouped under Player Information, Moderation, Teleportation, Character Management, Player Tools, and Special Effects.

 Open **Character Management**, then **Inventory**, to browse configured item categories, choose an item and quantity, and confirm the grant.
 Item limits, available slots, and weight are validated by Feather Inventory before anything is added.

+Open **Character Management**, then **Weapons and Ammunition**, to issue a new unique weapon or grant ammunition to the selected online or offline character.
+Weapon definitions and ammunition mappings come directly from Feather Weapons;
+Inventory applies its normal capacity rules.
+Each weapon issuance creates a new serial-numbered instance and every action is audited.

 Owners can select an online or offline character through **Players**, open **Staff Role**, choose a configured role, enter a required reason, and confirm the change.
 The Players search includes a role filter, and role history is paginated.
 Every promotion, demotion, or other role change is stored against the affected character.
 A role can never be assigned above the acting character's own level.
 Self-edits and changes to equal- or higher-ranked accounts are blocked; use the emergency recovery command when no eligible owner character is available.